WWII Beyond Darwin

 Following the aerial attack on Darwin in February of 1942, airstrips and camp sites were cleared south along the Stuart Highway to support and supply the northern defense forces.

 Many WWII relics remain today ‘down-the-track’ and on this full-day tour, Walk Darwin will transport you inland to visit a few of the remaining accessible sites.

 City hotel pickups are provided.
-If you are staying outside of Darwin City, select one of the city hotels as your preferred pickup point.
+If your hotel is not listed, or you are staying outside of Darwin City, please select one of the listed city hotels as your preferred pickup point.

 ~ A level of fitness is required on this tour as there will be short walks through bushland, across uneven surfaces and on inclines.